 The Law School is a commuter school; there are no residences or dormitories on campus.
 To date, there are no off-campus student organizations.
-Access to campus buildings is limited to faculty, staff, students, invited guests and visitors who are conducting official college business.
-Currently enrolled students and active faculty and staff can enter the building for school related work or business generally 24 hours a day/ 7 days a week.
+Access to the campus is limited to current faculty, staff, students, invited guests and visitors who are conducting official college business.
+The campus is not open to the general public, except under limited circumstances, for pre-authorized events.
+Currently enrolled students and active faculty and staff can enter the building for school related work or business, generally 24 hours a day/ 7 days a week.

-All students, faculty and staff must possess a Law School ID card which must be presented to a Law School official or Public Safety personnel upon request.
-The Library is open to currently enrolled students, faculty, staff, as well as other

-CUNY students under limited circumstances.
+All current students, faculty and staff must possess a valid Law School ID card, which must be presented to a Law School official or Public Safety representative, upon request.
+The Library is open to CUNY School of Law active students, faculty, staff, as well as other active CUNY students and staff under limited circumstances, during limited days and hours.
 During midterms and finals, the Library may limit or cease guest access.
 The Law School reserves the right to refuse entry or remove anyone regardless of status, for rule infractions or safety reasons.